 My latest young adult novel, Curses and Smoke: A Novel of Pompeii (May 2014), tells of the story of two teens in the weeks leading up to the eruption.
 Publisher’s Weekly said the novel “makes clever use of the historical eruption to give her tragic climax a bitterly ironic twist.”
 Kirkus said, “the eruption engenders considerable tension as the lovers try to escape.”

-For nearly a decade I have served as a docent at the Michael C. Carlos Museum of Antiquities at Emory University where I get to share my passion for ancient history with visiting school kids.
+For more than a decade I have served as a docent at the Michael C. Carlos Museum of Antiquities at Emory University where I get to share my passion for ancient history with visiting school kids.
 Few things make me happier than showing off our Egyptian mummies and breathtaking classical statues.
+I am always available to give tours to interested teachers, students, and homeschoolers.

-I love speaking at schools, festivals, and conferences and do so whenever possible!
+I also love speaking at schools, festivals, and conferences and do so whenever possible!
+My programs range from funny mythology for younger students, to serious discussions about the ways ancient politics influence our thinking today for high schoolers.
 In addition, my observations on the connections between ancient practices and modern habits appear in The Huffington Post.
 Access my columns here.

 In 2015, Neptune Middle School in Florida announced Vicky’s visit with this fun production: